-As of the Cut-Off Date, approximately 92.67% of the Mortgage Loans by aggregate Unpaid Principal Balance (approximately 92.92% of the Group H Mortgage Loans and approximately 92.53% of the Group M Mortgage Loans) have deferred principal balances totaling approximately \$375,441,083.
+As of the Cut-Off Date, approximately 10.50% of the aggregate Unpaid Principal Balance (approximately 15.00% of the aggregate Unpaid Principal Balance of the Group H Mortgage Loans, approximately 14.06% of the aggregate Unpaid Principal Balance of the Group M Mortgage Loans, none of the aggregate Unpaid Principal Balance of the Group M60 Mortgage Loans) are deferred principal balances totaling approximately \$192,455,722.
 These deferred principal balances were created in connection with previous modifications that reduced the amortizing principal balances of such Mortgage Loans or extensions that deferred certain delinquent payments on the Mortgage Loans.
-While a reduction in the amortizing principal balance or deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date or payoff of the related Mortgage Loan or sale of the related mortgagors and available for distribution to the Certificateholders.
-The more subordinate classes of Certificates, and especially the Class B Certificates, will be adversely affected by Realized Losses resulting from the failure to receive these deferred balances.
+While a reduction in the amortizing principal balance or deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date or payoff of the related Mortgage Loan or sale of the related mortgaged property.
+There can be no assurance that these deferred principal balances will ever be paid by the related mortgagors and available for distribution to the Certificateholders.
+The more subordinate classes of Certificates, and especially the Class B Certificates (and any related NGMACR Certificates), will be adversely affected by Realized Losses resulting from the failure to receive these deferred balances.